Ushi

 Hybrid project

-We were tasked to design a solution to low grade wool, a byproduct from sheep raised for consumption.
-It can't be used for clothes, because of the differing quality of the wool fibers and is therefore often burned.This school project lasted a few weeks, my group and I did a material study exploring wool's properties.
-Afterwards we branched of to do further study and conceptualize possible solutions individually.
+We were tasked to design a solution to low-grade wool, a byproduct from sheep raised for consumption.
+It can't be used for clothes because of the differing quality of the wool fibers, and is therefore often burned as waste.My team and I did a material study exploring wool's properties.
+Branching off to do further study and conceptualize possible solutions individually.

 Process